keisrets/sorted-linked-list/README.md

 # Sorted linked list

 ## Description
 Sandbox program which automatically sorts the linked list.
-When a new node is created ascending order by node integer value is obtained.
+When a new node is created and added to the list, ascending order by node integer value is obtained.
 Written in C.

 ## Installation